-The time required to complete the MEng is typically one and a half years to two years.
+Candidates may complete the Master of Engineering program in a minimum of nine months.
 The maximum time permitted for the completion of the program is four years from the date of the first registration.

 For the PhD program, course requirements depend upon individual circumstances and must be approved by the Department.
 Emphasis is on research leading to a thesis of high calibre.
 The student's supervisory committee will recommend courses to be taken by the student to make up for course deficiencies and to support thesis research.
 Completion of ENGG 600 is also required.